 | Shift Timing | 9:00 AM to 12:30 PM |

 Selection of the right study material is half the battle.
-Therefore, candidates should rely on standard MBBS textbooks combined with focused review books.
-Additionally, video lectures from recognised faculty supplement traditional reading.
+Candidates should rely on standard MBBS textbooks combined with focused review books.
+The following books are recommended for NEET PG 2026 preparation:

 - Across (Pre-Para-Clinical) by Saumya Shukla and Shonali Chandra